- "I Can Do Better Than That" performed by Sherie Rene Scott from The Last 5 Years

 Author's Note: This is only the prologue and chapter one.
 I will be adding more to this story as I get inspired to do so.
 I'll post a new little header each time I post a new chapter - because the rating will change as the story heats up.
 Parts of it will be NC-17 (I can never stop myself from adding good smut into a novel).

 Sonya Vladamirevna Chehovskaya had always been the kind of girl to find herself in trouble.
 She led with her heart, instead of her head, and she always seemed to fall for the wrong kind of guy.
 When she left her home in Kratovo, Russia, with a tall, handsome man who swore he’d make her a famous supermodel, her family was sure they’d see her back on their doorstep with tears in her eyes in two weeks.
 But that didn’t happen.

 Instead, they found themselves receiving letters from her, excitedly telling each and every story of her success.
 Her younger sister, Natalya Vladamirevna, eagerly read each letter, living vicariously through her sister.
 Once they even received a page ripped from a magazine with Sonya selling designer shoes.

 Her family was blown away.
 They never expected her to be successful at anything, much less modeling in the United States.
 So, when the letters stopped coming, they’d simply believed that she’d grown too busy for letter-writing.
 No one was even considered when they got an odd phone call in the middle of the night.
 No one except Natalya.
-Chapter One

 Brian Littrell sat at his desk, grinding his teeth in frustration.
 He hated this business.
 Most days, he couldn’t remember why he stayed in a job that made him miserable.
 He remembered why, though, every time he received his paycheck.